 3) Post the image to your social media and include the hashtag #VisitPublicArt in your message.

 We will be on the lookout for your posts and will share your photos and messages with the artists who missed the opportunity for an official unveiling due to Covid-19 restrictions.

 The new Public Art Map & Guide includes over 150 artworks located in the City and District of North Vancouver.
 Public artworks can be found along nature trails and public walkways, in parks, plazas and civic buildings throughout North Vancouver.

 Free and easy to use, make your next walk or cycle a public art discover tour.
-Pick up a copy of the from the Public Art Office in the Harry Jerome Rec Centre, or at any of the following locations: Visitor Info Centre at Lonsdale Quay, North Vancouver community centres, City of North Vancouver Municipal Hall, District of North Vancouver Municipal Hall, West Vancouver Silk Purse and north shore libraries.
+Pick up a copy of the from any of the following locations: Visitor Info Centre at Lonsdale Quay, North Vancouver community centres, City of North Vancouver Municipal Hall, District of North Vancouver Municipal Hall, West Vancouver Silk Purse and north shore libraries.

 A hide and seek outdoor adventure activity that utilizes GPS coordinates to find Public Art in North Vancouver.
 Find hidden caches at twelve North Vancouver Public Art sites.